LIV Golf: League structure

-In January 2023, LIV signed their first national broadcasting deal in the United States with The CW, a broadcast network controlled by Nexstar Media Group.
-While the network has secured full national distribution for these telecasts, in thirteen media markets—including those where the CW network affiliates are owned by CBS News and Stations (as CBS Sports is a rightsholder of the PGA Tour) or Tegna—the network had to find alternate affiliates to carry the telecasts, including several other Nexstar-owned stations.
+LIV Golf has 13 team franchises from around the world with their own colours, logo, name and regional identity which gather sponsors and supporter bases.

+In November 2025, LIV Golf announced that beginning with the 2026 season its regular-season tournaments would transition from the traditional 54-hole (three-round) format to 72 holes (four rounds).
+The change retains the league's shotgun-start scheduling and concurrent individual-and-team competition, and reflects a broader effort to align tournament structure with established professional golf tours and improve the league's eligibility for Official World Golf Ranking consideration.

 Player signups

 On 1 June 2022, the field was released for the first event, to be played at the Centurion Club.
-The list included several major champions and former world number ones: Dustin Johnson, Sergio García, Martin Kaymer, Graeme McDowell, Louis Oosthuizen, Charl Schwartzel and Lee Westwood.
+The list included former world number ones Dustin Johnson, Martin Kaymer and Lee Westwood, as well as former major champions Sergio García, Graeme McDowell, Louis Oosthuizen, and Charl Schwartzel.
 One source said Johnson – winner of two major championships and a former World No. 1 – was paid US$150 million to play in the LIV series.
 Johnson, who had won 24 PGA events and $74 million since 2008, announced his resignation from the PGA Tour on 7 June 2022, saying, "I chose what's best for me and my family."
 Ian Poulter was reportedly offered £22 million (US$30 million) to join the league.
 Lee Westwood said that he had signed a non-disclosure agreement relating to the topic.

 On 4 June 2022, Kevin Na became the first member of the PGA Tour to resign to participate in LIV Golf, saying, "If I exercise my right to choose where and when I play golf, then I cannot remain a PGA Tour player without facing disciplinary proceedings and legal action from the PGA Tour....
 I hope the current policies change and I'll be able to play on the PGA Tour again."
 Reigning U.S. Amateur champion James Piot, who turned professional in May 2022, chose to play in the first LIV Golf tournament without having joined the PGA Tour.

 In a Washington Post interview published on 5 June 2022, LIV Golf CEO Greg Norman said that Tiger Woods had declined to join, turning down a deal that was "mind-blowingly enormous; we're talking about high nine digits."

 Before the second event in Portland, LIV Golf announced further signings, including several players in the top-50 of the world rankings, and three more major champions: Bryson DeChambeau, Brooks Koepka, and Patrick Reed.
 During that event, it was announced that Paul Casey would play in the third event in Bedminster.
 Further signings before Bedminster included European Ryder Cup captain Henrik Stenson, who was removed from the role before the move was announced.
 In August 2022, before the fourth event in Boston, LIV Golf announced that six more players had joined, including Open champion and world number two Cameron Smith and Chilean world number 19 Joaquín Niemann.